-Hybrids with flower diameters of about 10 cm are regarded here as a separate clematis group-- the 'middle-sized clematis.'
-Their magnificent flowers are just as beautiful as those of the large-flowered hybrids, and the flowering lasts longer.
+Hybrids with flower diameters of about 10cm are regarded here as a separate clematis group-- the 'middle-sized clematis.'
+Their flowers are just as beautiful as those of the large-flowered hybrids, and the flowering lasts longer.
 According to the rule of thumb "the smaller the flower, the more robust the plant," these clematis hybrids are also less susceptible to disease and less maintenance-intensive, and therefore often better suited as façade plants.
 In this sense, they are a transition to the clematis viticella group.
-Please note that while some of these clematis only need a small trellis, some can grow to over 4 metres in height.
-Refer to the overview to find available clematis.
+Please note that while some of these clematis only need a small trellis, some can grow over 4 metres high.

 For these clematis, choose a tightly arranged (closely-meshed) pattern with a 25 cm to 35 cm grid, with vertical axes dominating so that the shape resembles "standing rectangles" rather than squares.
 See the bottom of the page for a table with suitable designs.
 Our wire rope trellis 5050 with steel rods is a good choice.
 Easy systems ("Basic" and "Basic-S"), as well as "Mini" or Light can be used, but the medium range allows optimal development of the plants, especially if mildew or clematis wilt are an issue.
 The heavy / massive design ranges give the plant more space with a bigger distance to the wall, which helps prevent clematis wilt and mildew.